Associate of Science in Diagnostic Medical Sonography Technology

 |Communication||3.0 credit hours|

-The Associate of Science Degree program is only at the Miami Lakes Area Branch Campus.
+The Associate of Science Degree program is offered at the Miami Lakes Area and West Palm Beach Branch Campuses.